 According to Tennessee child custody laws, the family court has the authority to award “care, custody, and control” of children to either or both of the parents, after balancing and carefully weighing the factors used to determine what arrangement is in the child’s best interest.
-If the court has determined that a parent had willfully abandoned his or her child for at least 18 months, the parents’ involvement will be limited.
+If the court determines that a parent has willfully abandoned his or her child for at least 18 months, the parents’ involvement will be limited.

 There are two types of child custody agreements — physical and legal.

-In addition, child custody can be further paired down to sole, primary, or joint custody.
+In addition, the court can further pair down child custody to sole, primary, or joint custody.

 Joint custody is when both parents share custody of their child.
-All decisions are made by both parents.
+In this case, both parents make all decisions together.

 - How the parent has nurtured the child since his/her birth;